electricimp/BlinkUpSDK-iOS/README.md

 # The Electric Imp BlinkUp SDK for iOS #

 This repo contains the Electric Imp BlinkUp™ SDK for iOS as it is made available to Electric Imp customers.
-It mirrors the downloadable files hosted by the [Dev Center](https://developer.electricimp.com/manufacturing/sdkdocs), but in a form that allows developers to add the SDK to their app project repos as a sub-module.
-This will allow them to pull in SDK changes manually at build time, or automatically through their own build scripts.
+It mirrors the downloadable files hosted by the [Dev Center](https://developer.electricimp.com/manufacturing/sdkdocs), but in a form that allows developers to add the SDK to their iOS app projects as a Swift Package.

+**Note** The SDK was previously made available as a Git sub-module.
+This mode is now deprecated and will shortly be removed.
+We strongly recommend customers add the SDK to their iOS app projects using Xcode’s Swift Package Manager as outlined below.

+## Swift Package Installation ##

+1. Open your project in Xcode.
+1. Go to **File > Swift Packages > Add Package Dependency...** and add this repo as a dependency.
+1. Apply your preferred dependency rules.

+## BlinkUp SDK Documentation ##

+To learn how to use the BlinkUp SDK in your app, please see [the SDK documentation]](./docs/index.html) (HTML).

+## Release Notes and Known Issues ##

+Please see the [Dev Center SDK page](https://developer.electricimp.com/manufacturing/sdkdocs), or the [SDK documentation in this repo](./sdk/Documentation/html).

+## Pull Requests ##

+The BlinkUp SDK repo is considered solely for consumption by a customer’s project.
+We will not be accepting pull requests made to this repo.
+If you have support or related questions concerning the SDK, please submit them through your customer account’s [Electric Imp Support access](https://support.electricimp.com/).

 ## Sub-module Installation ##

+**Important** This mode is deprecated and will shortly be removed.

 To install the SDK as a sub-module, navigate to your project repo directory and then enter the following command: